micael1986/TestVR/README.md

 `dotnet test -e BROWSER=firefox -e MODE=remote -e SELENIUM_REMOTE_URL=http://selenium-grid.labtest.com/wd/hub`

+## Continuous integration

+The test are running in GitHub using the workflows.
+The test are running in parallel for the next cases:

+- Windows server last version: Chrome headless and Firefox headless.
+- Ubuntu last version: Chrome headless, Firefox headless, Chrome remote and Firefox remote.

 ## Improvements

 - Configure the number of elements that are running in parallel by command line, currently the threads are configured in file `xunit.runner.json`
 - Run in parallel the different browsers.
-- Share the same browser instance instead of close and open the browser for each test.
+The test are running in parallel using the CI job.